Arthur Laing Bridge: Since opening

-Further improvements

 In 1987, about 45 percent of the 25,355 sqyd deck was milled to about 20 mm to remove salt-contaminated concrete.
 After patching, the surface received cathodic protection, before placing a 50 mm thick low-slump dense concrete overlay.
 The exercise closed half the lanes for four months, and cost about $3m.

 In the mid-1990s, the bridge underwent seismic upgrades, which comprised deficient bearings, piers and foundations, and potential soil liquefaction.
 The work included 800 stone columns installed along either side of the bridge for ground improvement.
 Richmond, about 1 m metre above sea level, requires drainage and flood protection.
 To this end, Grauer Road was raised to 4.7m, which would handle a one-metre rise in sea level.
 At the road perimeter, the installation of a buried steel sheet pile wall will ensure the bridge piers remain flexible in a seismic event.
 The road base comprises pumice for light weight and drainage.
 The project was completed in 2014 for the opening of the McArthurGlen outlet mall.